-Emergencies while travelling abroad can come in all shapes and sizes, from a natural disaster to political upheaval, an accident or illness to becoming the victim of crime.
+Emergencies while traveling abroad can come in all shapes and sizes, from a natural disaster to political upheaval, an accident or illness to becoming the victim of crime.
 Not many people like to think of these possibilities before they travel, but some basic preparation for a potential emergency will make your trip a lot easier should the worst really occur.

-To help you get organised for safe travel in the event of an emergency abroad we have put together the questionnaire below.
+To help you get organized for safe travel in the event of an emergency abroad we have put together the questionnaire below.
 Simply answer “yes” or “no” to each question and then total your answers to find out if you are prepared for an emergency abroad.

 Answer the Following Questions With Yes or No